For teachers and moderators

 Select the bell icon in the upper right corner of your account.

-The digest will simply send you a list of all in-app notifications that are still uncleared.
+The digest will simply send you a list of all unread in-app notifications.
 You will be able to access completions by clicking on any notification that you receive in your email digest.

 The digest email can be turned off by setting the frequency back to "Never."

-Learners will receive notifications by email when you add feedback or grade points.
-See more about giving feedback.
+Learners will receive notifications by email when you add feedback or points and have "Notify" selected.

 How to turn off notifications